FeiQin-cosmologist/Galaxy_Power_Spectrum/README.md

 \

-The examples for the utilization of the this Code are shown in the following Jupyter notebook:
+The examples for the utilization of this Code are shown in the following Jupyter notebook:

 https://github.com/FeiQin-cosmologist/Galaxy_Power_Spectrum/blob/main/CosmPSPy/Code/Examp_PS.ipynb